Idiopathic thrombocytopenic purpura (ITP)

 In children, the disease sometimes follows a viral infection.
 In adults, it is more often a chronic (long-term) disease and can occur after a viral infection, with use of certain drugs, during pregnancy, or as part of an immune disorder.

-ITP affects women more frequently than men, and is more common in children than adults.
+ITP affects women more often than men, and is more common in children than adults.
 The disease affects boys and girls equally.

 - Abnormally heavy menstruation

-- Bleeding into the skin causes a characteristic skin rash that looks like pinpoint red spots (petechial rash)
+- Bleeding into the skin, often around the shins, causing a skin rash that looks like pinpoint red spots (petechial rash)

 - Easy bruising